-Casting Jason Momoa as Aquaman as one of the most spot-on decisions that Zack Snyder made while he was in charge of DC‘s big screen universe.
-The first solo movie featuring Aquaman, directed by James Wan, is one of the most entertaining movies to come out of the modern DC movie era, and now the sequel is on the way.
+Casting Jason Momoa as Aquaman was one of the best decisions that Zack Snyder made while he was in charge of DC‘s big screen universe.
+The first solo movie featuring Aquaman, directed by James Wan, is one of the most entertaining movies to come out of the modern DC movie era, and now the sequel is almost here.

-AQUAMAN AND THE LOST KINGDOM develops some of the family conflicts from the original movie while observing as Arthur Curry (Momoa) forges an uneasy alliance in order to defeat a returning foe.
-We don't have a trailer to share yet, but there is a new release date.
+AQUAMAN AND THE LOST KINGDOM develops some of the family conflicts from the original movie even as Arthur Curry (Momoa) forges an uneasy alliance in order to defeat a returning foe.
+The new trailer shows off some new family dynamics and helps explain some of the power lining up to knock Aquaman off his throne.
 Here's everything you need to know about AQUAMAN 2.

-Even without a trailer, we have some story details thanks to Cinemacon, where some AQUAMAN 2 footage was shown.
-We understand that this sequel will follow Aquaman as he cautiously works together with his estranged brother, Orm (Patrick Wilson), in a battle against Black Manta.
-Trial details from Johnny Depp's defamation case brought against Amber Heard revealed that this movie "was always pitched as a buddy comedy between Jason Momoa and Patrick Wilson."
+This sequel will follow Aquaman as he cautiously works together with his estranged brother, Orm (Patrick Wilson), in a battle against Black Manta.
+The movie was designed as a buddy comedy starring Momoa and Wilson.

 With a new ship and seemingly some new powers, Black Manta might have someone else on his side, too, but we don't know who that could be at this point.

 Additionally, Randall Park plays Dr. Stephen Shin, who is desperate to find Atlantis and seemingly aids Black Manta.
 Vincent Regan plays Atlan, the first king of Atlantis, while Jani Zhao appears as Stingray and Indya Moore is Karshon.
-Finally, Pilou Asbæk has an undisclosed role.
+Finally, Pilou Asbæk has a so-far undisclosed role, which suggests he could play Black Manta's powerful ally.

 Here's where things might get confusing.
-Michael Keaton returns as Batman in THE FLASH, which is a multiverse crossover story.
+Michael Keaton returned as Batman in THE FLASH, where he plays an alternate version of his classic movie Batman.
 Furthermore, there was a plan to have Keaton appear in other DC movies, potentially as a sort of Nick Fury character for DC.
-He was going to show up in the now-canceled BATGIRL movie, too.
+He was going to show up in the now-canceled BATGIRL movie, too, for example.

 THE TRENCH is no longer being made.
 At one point, there were plans for an AQUAMAN spinoff based on the visually arresting "Trench" sequence from the first movie.
 As it turns out, that movie was going to be a "secret" Black Manta solo movie.
 But it was canceled… perhaps some of the ideas from THE TRENCH ended up in AQUAMAN AND THE LOST KINGDOM?